 How this process looks like can be seen in this video:

-Below is a photo of the printed model – in this case Japanese battleship Mikasa.
-It consists of a hull and separately printed two main gun turrets.
+Below is a photo of the printed model – in this case Japanese transport ship Hitachi Maru.
 Some ships will consist of several parts (mainly battleships and the largest cruisers), while others only one (cruisers or destroyers).
 In the photo you can see that the brackets touch the bottom of the ship and protruding sideways, such as cannon barrels or anchor chain.

 To prepare the model for painting and placing it on the base, we must therefore get rid of the supports.
 However, you need to know that the resin from which the ships are made has a very good level of details, but at the same time it is slightly more fragile than types of resin, which some may know from casting figurines in 28mm scale.
 For large parts it does not matter, but with smaller barrels it can have a meaning.
 The most dangerous moment in the preparation of our model is the removal of the supports that are attached to the gun barrels.

-What do we need a dryer for?
+Why do we need warm water or a dryer?
 The heated resin becomes much more flexible, which reduces the risk of any breakage.
-When starting to cut off our brackets, it is worth warming up the model a little with a dryer (preferably one side first, cut off the supports and then repeat the process on the other side).
-Of course, be careful not to overdo the heat and melt the model.
-It’s enough that the model will be warm.
+When starting to cut off our supports, it is worth warming up the model a little.

 After cutting off the supports that are attached to the gun barrels and other elements on the sides or superstructures, you can remove those that are attached to the bottom.
 Here we no longer have to use the dryer (except on the smallest models).